 It’s the first Yummy Mummy recipe of 2015!
 Now that we’re through the holidays it’s time to get back to meals that don’t involve turkey.
 Or stuffing.
 Or… you fill in the blank.
 Since new year resolutions are probably in effect (for now) I thought it would be good to make the first recipe of the year a healthy one.
 I’ve been on the hunt for new meal ideas and recently tried this recipe from Lexi’s Clean Kitchen.
 I loved it but liked the idea of giving the fish a bit of a kick, so I switched it up a little.
-So to kick off 2015 here’s a delicious salmon meal that’s packed with flavour and nutrition.
+Plus, I spoke with a friend who told me about the good work going on at globalsalmoninitiative.org/en and other salmon farms, so it felt a good time to step up and do my part for sustainable eating.
+To kick off 2015 here’s a delicious salmon meal that’s packed with flavour and nutrition.

 Yummy Yummy Recipe: Wasabi Salmon

 1 lb wild salmon (salmon steaks are great for this recipe)